This page explains your obligations as an early childhood professional to support children placed in out-of-home care (OoHC).

 Children with disabilities or developmental delays are over-represented in OoHC.
 Early support and intervention for a child with a disability is critical to helping them reach their potential.

 A range of supports and information is available to enable services to provide health and education for young children with a disability.
-The National Disability Insurance Scheme (NDIS) has an
+The National Disability Insurance Scheme has an early childhood early intervention approach that connects the child’s carers with an early childhood partner organisation.

 Priority of access

-All funded kindergarten providers are required to follow the Department of Education and Training priority of access guidelines for children at risk of or experiencing abuse or neglect.
+All funded kindergarten providers are required to follow the Department's priority of access guidelines for children at risk of or experiencing abuse or neglect.

-In addition, the Federal Government requires child care centers to prioritise children who are at risk of or experiencing abuse or neglect.
+The Commonwealth Government also requires child care centres to prioritise children who are at risk of or experiencing abuse or neglect.

 If a child placed in OoHC leaves your service and later returns to the area, do everything possible to make a place available again.